 Most crickets become a pest hazard in autumn.
 They may also attempt to leave your building in spring when outdoor temperatures rise.
 Crickets can also reproduce indoors, so you may continue to see them all winter during an infestation.

 Reproduction and Life Cycle

 The speed of cricket reproduction and life cycle depends on environmental temperature.
 In a humid environment with a temperature of 80-90°F, house crickets complete their entire life cycle in two to three months.

 A single cricket can lay over 100 eggs in her lifetime.
 Cricket eggs hatch into nymphs after around 14 days.
-Nymphs resemble smaller versions of adult house crickets, but they don’t initially have wings.
-A house cricket reaches adulthood after its wings are fully developed.
-Once matured, house crickets immediately begin searching for food and mates.
+House crickets reach adulthood after their wings fully develop.
+Upon maturing, house crickets immediately begin searching for food and mates.

 - Crickets make their distinctive loud chirping by scraping their serrated forewings together in the air (a process called "stridulation").
 Crickets stridulate for several reasons, most notably to attract mates.

-- Crickets actually chirp at different tempos depending on species and temperature.
-There's actually a scientific law measuring the rate at which crickets chirp relative to the environmental temperature, called "Dolbear's Law."
+- Crickets chirp at different tempos depending on species and temperature.
+The scientific law measuring the rate at which crickets chirp relative to the environmental temperature is called "Dolbear's Law."

 - Some species of crickets can fly, while others simply crawl or "hop" relatively long distances.
-Even flying crickets can't fly long distances and tend to fly from perch to perch.
+Even flying crickets can't fly long distances, however.

 Clemson University Cooperative Extension’s “Camel Crickets” article, by Patricia A. Zungoli and Eric P. Benson